Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 Regaari seemed to be the voice of calm rationality and dignity, even if he was curled up on Xiù’s lap and letting her stroke that prominent white mohawk of his.

 “Violence is a fact of major upheaval,” he observed.
 “It’s happened in every species, even the Vzk’tk, the Guvnurag...even the Corti, apparently.
-And while it’s abhorrent and *Uncivilized---”* that bit he said with naked contempt, which seemed to elicit a snort of approval from the Daar-beast in the corner, “---Maybe we should, ah, *‘count our blessings’* I believe?”
+And while it’s abhorrent and *Uncivilized - ”* that bit he said with naked contempt, which seemed to elicit a snort of approval from the Daar-beast in the corner, “ - Maybe we should, ah, *‘count our blessings’* I believe?”

 Daar harrumphed, “We have that exact same phrase, Cousin.
 Why emphasize it?”